jkrasting/momlevel/docs/source/eos.rst

     \beta = \frac{1}{\rho} \: \frac{\partial \rho}{\partial S}

-Relationship to sea level
+Relationship to Sea Level
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The coefficients can be interpreted as a "potential", i.e. how much a given change in temperature or salinity can contribute locally to steric sea level change.
 In the absence of a transient scenario where heat or salt is added to the ocean, the rearrangement of existing water masses can contribute to non-zero density-driven sea level changes.
 This is one way in which changes in ocean circulation can impact sea level.

-The coefficients are related to thermosteric and halosteric sea level change:
+From `Griffies et al. (2014) <https://doi.org/10.1016/j.ocemod.2014.03.004>`_, the coefficients are related to thermosteric and halosteric sea level change:

 .. math::
    \left( \frac{\partial\eta}{\partial t}  \right)_{thermosteric} = \int_{-H}^{\eta} \alpha \left( \frac{\partial \theta}{\partial t} \right) dz